Black Alien: Black Alien & Speed

 In 1999, Gustavo decided to unite again with Cláudio Márcio, who had already adopted his best known artistic name: SpeedFreaks.
-They then formed the duo Black Alien & Speed, moved to São Paulo and recorded the album "Na Face", with guest appearances by Chorão, Herbert Vianna, Xis, Igor Cavalera, Derek Green, Otto, Rodolfo Abrantes and Digão.
+They then formed the duo Black Alien & Speed, moved to São Paulo and recorded the album Na Face, with guest appearances by Chorão, Herbert Vianna, Xis, Igor Cavalera, Derek Green, Otto, Rodolfo Abrantes and Digão.
 Carlo Bartolini was in charge of production.

 There is a lot of controversy about this record, which was never released.
 It is said that a cohesive final result was never reached due to musical differences between the three involved.
-Others say that each one wanted to contribute with their own personality to the record, being that Speed wanted something more like 80s-90s Hip-Hop, Black Alien wanted something more Ragga tending and Carlo Bartolini something more Rock´n´roll.
+Others say that each one wanted to contribute with their own personality to the record, being that Speed wanted something more like 1980s-1990s hip-hop, Black Alien wanted something more ragga tending and Carlo Bartolini something more rock´n´roll.
 There are those who say that after the death of Lucy Vianna, Herbert Vianna's ex-wife, the album's production stagnated, as she was about to take over as the duo's management.
 The fact is that, even though it was never released, the album is considered one of the best rap albums ever recorded in Brazil.
 Nowadays, music of the album's music can be found on the internet.

 A song recorded by the duo called "Quem Caguetou" appears in a commercial for Nissan's Frontier pickup truck, and was a success in Europe, chosen as the best song for advertisements of the year.
-This song was remixed by legendary rap creator Afrika Bambaataa and DJ Fat Boy Slim, and was re-recorded in the US under the title "Follow Me, Follow Me".
+This song was remixed by Afrika Bambaataa and Fat Boy Slim, and was re-recorded in the US under the title "Follow Me, Follow Me".